 Songwriting introduces students to knowledge and skills which will enable them to develop their skills in commercial songwriting, and write more effective songs.
 Concepts of form and structure, melody, harmony, lyrics, orchestration, instrumentation and arranging techniques will be studied.
 Students will analyze commercially successful songs.
 Students will write one original song in addition to exercises given throughout the semester relating to the topic being studied.
-Prerequisites: MUSC 111 Music Theory I, or permission of instructor.
+Pre-requisites: MUSC 111 Music Theory I, or permission of instructor.

-AUDI-0205 Internship in Audio
+AUDI-0205-208 Internship in Audio 1 hour credit

 An internship in an audio related field provides an opportunity for focused in-depth learning and practical experience of the professional audio industry to advanced students.
 The student is responsible for organizing the internship opportunity, which must be approved by the KCKCC's Audio Engineering Program Coordinator prior to enrollment in the class.
 The student must complete a minimum of 48 documented hours of internship.
 In addition to further developing technical and production student competencies this opportunity also provides for practical application of theories, techniques, and concepts discussed throughout the program.
 Students should further develop a sense of professionalism, reasoning and decision-making skills, resourcefulness, and independence.
 Students may also establish contacts within the industry that may lead to entry-level employment.
+Pre-requisites: AUDI

-Prerequisites: AUDI 260 Advanced Recording I, AND permission of the instructor
+260 Audio Recording I, AND permission of the instructor.